ziman/baltrad-merge/README.md

 A set of utilities for merging data files coming from Baltrad.

+## Principle of operation

+* User runs `recurse.py` from this repository.
+* Under the hood, `recurse.py` traverses the input directories and launches a Docker container (sequentially) for each directory with `.h5` files to process.
+* Users are not expected to interact with the Docker container directly.

 ## Installation

 1. Install Docker: `https://docs.docker.com/engine/installation/mac/`
 2. Pull the Docker image: `docker pull ziman/baltrad-merge`
 3. Clone baltrad-merge: `https://github.com/ziman/baltrad-merge`
 4. To run, go to directory: `cd baltrad-merge`

 ## Synopsis